TinaHeiligers/ambient-weather-heiligers/README.md

  - figure out how I'm going to ship the data
  - if using es client, implement it
  - if not, build filebeat and logstash on pi

+## Known bugs:
+ - if there aren't any files in the `ambient-weather-heiligers-data` folder, `getLastRecordedDataDate` throws an error.